'It hurts more ... as an alum': After two straight losing seasons, coach Aaron Best looks to ignite an Eastern Washington football resurgence

 And because of his long and deep attachment to the school, “losses are more painful,” Best said.
 “It hurts more, sure, as an alum, you want to do well for everybody who’s been in the halls and are still walking the halls.
 The losses hurt deeper, but the wins are a little sweeter, too.”

 Historically, Eastern has competed at a funding deficit relative to conference opponents.
-The transfer portal and name-image-likeness payments for players might seem to exacerbate those challenges.
+The transfer portal and name, image and likeness payments for players might seem to exacerbate those challenges.

 Best doesn’t subscribe to that, calling it “low-hanging fruit” as an excuse.